-X# The execution level associated with command.
-The # can range from 0 through 9.
+The execution level associated with command.
+The number can range from 0 through 9.
 If the X field is not present, then 9 is provided as the default level.
 If X is present but a level number is not specified, then 0 is assumed, enabling any system to execute this command.
-Care should be taken to limit the number and type of allowable commands.
+You should limit the number and type of allowable commands appropriately.